 "This is me, every day at work: '...REALLY.
 And they're going to do this on camera?
 What the fuck is wrong with these people? ...No, dude, I got a mortgage; mic me up."

 - In one game of "Scenes from a Hat" on Whose Line Is It Anyway?, where the scene in question was "rejected names for Whose Line", Wayne suggested "Drew Carey's House Payment".

-Then-well-known stage actors James Daly nor Louise Sorel, who guest-starred together in the Star Trek: The Original Series episode " Requiem for Methuselah" as Flint and Reyna, respectively, both thought the series was childish and cartoony and later both admitted the only reason they did the episode was the paycheck.
+- Then-well-known stage actors James Daly and Louise Sorel, who guest-starred together in the Star Trek: The Original Series episode " Requiem for Methuselah" as Flint and Reyna, respectively.
+Both thought the series was childish and cartoony and later both admitted the only reason they did the episode was the paycheck.

 Louise Sorel: (about the episode) "They put me in this funny costume – I stood still and they just wrapped fabric around me – and I had an Annette Funicello bouffant and Dusty Springfield eye make-up.
 James Daly and I thought of ourselves as these two very serious theater actors.
 He kept looking at me and asking, "Why on Earth are we doing this?"
 I kept telling him, 'Christmas money.'"

 - Carroll O'Connor pulled off a massive version of this during the sixth season of All in the Family.
 During the hiatus between seasons, O'Connor lobbied for CBS to greatly increase his salary, as well as give him more creative control.
 Studio executives balked at his demands, and production of the season started without him (which led to a three episode arc where Archie goes missing on the way to a convention).
 CBS head Fred Silverman successfully convinced O'Connor to come back at a much higher salary.
 By the time Archie Bunker's Place began, O'Connor was the highest-paid cast member (and, by the end of the first season, the only original cast member) and an executive producer, and rode the salary bump through four more seasons of diminishing ratings.